pixop/video-compare/README.md

 you can access by typing `shell:sendto` in Run (Windows + R), then simply make a shortcut to `video-compare.exe`.

 Thanks to [couleurm](https://github.com/couleurm) for the sharing this tip and creating the screen recording above.

+### More frontend Options for Windows Users

+For Windows users, there are several frontend options to complement the command-line functionality of `video-compare`.
+Here are some
+[additional options](https://github.com/pixop/video-compare/issues/81) shared by the community:

+1. **Beyond Compare** Integration: Launch `video-compare` directly from the interface.

+2. **Total Commander** Integration: Add a toolbar button to open selected videos.

+3. **VideoCompareGUI** Utility: A [standalone graphical utility](https://github.com/TetzkatLipHoka/VideoCompareGUI) that simplifies launching `video-compare`.

+## Contributing

+Interested in contributing to `video-compare`?
+We're always looking for ways to improve and expand the tool.
+Your feedback and contributions are appreciated.